luisgepeto/Portfolio_Personal/src/content/predict-energy-demand-machine-learning-architecture.md

 This can be achieved through the use of *Azure API Management*, which allows to bundle APIs into products and set up policies to our stakeholders such as usage quotas and user management.

 The API can be consumed by most data manipulation software such as Excel or Power BI.
-Because it is also exposed as an HTTP endpoint, it a request can be implemented on any webpage or called from within a proprietary BMS system, fulfilling requirement *(2)*.
+Because it is also exposed as an HTTP endpoint, a request can be implemented on any webpage or called from within a proprietary BMS system, fulfilling requirement *(2)*.

 # The implementation